 Attachment B2 contains sources of all questions.

 Case studies: site visits and focus groups.
 ASPE used the case study protocols from the previous evaluation as a starting point for developing the protocols for the current evaluation..
-It was necessary to significantly modify the protocols to address current CHIPRA issues, such as additional coverage options (coverage of legally resident immigrant children/pregnant women without imposing a 5-year waitaing period) and new enrollment simplification strategies (such as citizenship documentation via Social Security Administration data match, and Express Lane Eligibility), among others.
+It was necessary to significantly modify the protocols to address current CHIPRA issues, such as additional coverage options (coverage of legally resident immigrant children/pregnant women without imposing a 5-year waiting period) and new enrollment simplification strategies (such as citizenship documentation via Social Security Administration data match, and Express Lane Eligibility), among others.
 ASPE also reviewed Focus Group moderator guides developed for the Health Kids Study (Los Angeles County) and Covering Kids and Families for the Robert Wood Johnson Foundation.

 5. Small Businesses